Balakishan77/Clustering-of-Customers-Based-on-their-purchasing-behaviour/README.md

 # Clustering-of-Customers

+Acknowledgements: I have taken this E-commerce dataset from Kaggle to practise purpose only If this is against the TOS, please let me know and I will take it down.

-This program aims at analyzing the content of an E-commerce database that lists purchases made by  4339 customers over a period of one year (from 2010/12/01 to 2011/12/09).
+This program aims at analyzing the content of an E-commerce dataset that lists purchases made by  4339 customers over a period of one year (from 2010/12/01 to 2011/12/09).
 Based on this analysis, I have developed a clustering model that allows to cluster the customers based on their purchases.